rvkmr6466/Interview-Prep/javascript interview questions.md

 Components are designed to be reusable and modular, promoting a structured and maintainable application architecture.
 They facilitate the separation of concerns, making it easier to develop, test, and update different parts of the application independently.

 ---

-## What is template driven form vs reactive driven form.
+## Q. What is template driven form vs reactive driven form.
 Angular provides two ways to build forms: **Template-Driven Forms** and **Reactive Forms**.
 | Feature | Template-Driven Forms | Reactive Forms |
 |---------|----------------------|---------------|